MECH2-at-Github/MEC2Functions-PROD/README.md

 # Installation
-This script includes all user functions for MEC2 including the navigation menu and is not meant to be used with [MEC2Navigation](https://github.com/MECH2-at-Github/MEC2Navigation-PROD).
-If MEC2Navigation is installed, disable or uninstall it before using this script or it will cause double navigation bars.

-Install instructions:

 Tip: Right click links and then click "Open link in new tab".
 Tabs can be closed after doing the install.